Education and Schools in Greece

 Public schools in Greece

-Public schools in Greece are closely overseen by the Ministry of Education and Religious Affairs.
-The Ministry dictates the curriculum, available funding and staff appointments.
-Government schools do not charge school fees and have traditionally provided free textbooks to students, however, this is subject to change.
+Public schools in Greece are closely overseen by the Ministry of Education, Research and Religious Affairs.
+Government schools do not charge school fees and have traditionally provided free textbooks to students – however, this is subject to change and there have been textbook shortages in the past.

 Even before the economic crisis, many expat parents with children in Greek public schools would also spend thousands of euros on private tutors.
-This is partly due to an inflexible education system which relies on rote memory and, as is the case with locals, partly to improve their children’s chances in the PanHellenic exams.
+This is partly due to an inflexible education system which relies on rote memory and partly to improve their children’s chances in the final exams.

 Private schools in Greece